Your brilliant idea has no startup funding to back it up.

 Onto the types of investors.
 They fall into three main groups: personal, venture, and angel investors.

-Personal Investors are typically in the form of friends and family, as described above.
+Personal investors or angel investors are typically in the form of friends and family, as described above.

 Venture Investors, or Venture Capitalists, usually come in the form of experienced investors looking to make large returns by investing in business ideas.
 Rather than a loan, which a recipient is legally bound to pay back, a VC accepts a certain amount of risk that they won’t make the money back, in hopes that some of their investments pay off huge.
 Although there is acceptance of risk, they are very selective of who they support.